 3. 3

-Choose Hebrew as your caption language, select the audio track, then pick caption length.
+Choose Hebrew as your caption language, select your audio track, then pick caption length.
+Hebrew is a right-to-left script — CaptionX handles direction automatically, but verify alignment in your monitor panel after generating.

 4. 4